Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Sample selection and proposed observations

 \subsection{The Be and Bn populations and sample selection}

-The Be phenomenon is found in stars between spectral types of approximately O9 through A0, but peaks around B2.
+The Be phenomenon within our Galaxy is found in stars between spectral types of approximately O9 through A0, but peaks around B2.
+In the SMC, with its lower metallicity, earlier O stars also exhibit the Be phenomenon \citep{Golden-Marx2016,Li2018}.
+In the Be stars, rotation rates over the entire population are on average $\gtrsim$80\% of critical \citep{Fremat2005}, but with considerable spread such that Be stars as a class cannot be considered as critical rotators.
 The population of Bn stars is generally found to be between B5 and A2, but a small number of early-type Bn stars exist.
-In the Be stars, rotation rates over the entire population are on average $\gtrsim$80\% of critical \citep{Fremat2005}, but with considerable spread such that Be stars as a class cannot be considered as critical rotators.
-The Bn stars roughly have the same rotation properties as Be stars when considered according to spectral sub-type \citep[\textit{e.g.}][]{Cochetti2020}.
+The Bn stars roughly have the same rotation properties as Be stars when considered according to spectral sub-type \citep[\textit{e.g.,}][]{Cochetti2020}.

 While the Be star population has in common rapid rotation and the presence of a disk (at some point in their observational history), there is considerable diversity in the stellar pulsational properties \citep{Labadie-Bartz2020} and the properties of the disks \citep{LabadieBartz2018}.
-The general trend among Be star disks is that disk mass and density decrease towards later spectral types \citep{Vieira2017}.
+The general trend among Be star disks includes a decrease in the disk mass and density towards later spectral types \citep{Vieira2017}.
 The disks of mid- and late-type Be stars are often stable on timescales of years or decades.
 In contrast, the disks of early-type Be stars are much more prone to variability as a consequence of (sometimes highly) variable stellar mass ejection rates.
-Despite these trends, there is considerable diversity in disk strength and variability among early-type Be stars.
+Despite these trends, there is considerable diversity in disk properties and variability among early-type Be stars.
 For example, the disk of $\gamma$ Cas (B0.5Ve) has been built up at a relatively steady rate over a few decades and as of 2021 is relatively massive \citep{Pollmann2021}.
 On the other hand, HD 49330 has the same spectral type as $\gamma$ Cas but is highly variable as the stellar mass ejection turns on and off over months/years \citep{Huat2009}.

-Considering the diversity of Bn and especially Be stars, a comprehensive understanding of rapid rotation and the Be phenomenon (\textit{i.e.} the creation of outflowing decretion disks via mechanical stellar mass ejection) and the ties to stellar evolution and angular momentum transport and loss requires studying the population of these stars.
-Lessons learned from a particular spectral sub-type or a small sample do not necessarily translate to the population at large.
+Considering the diversity of Be/Bn stars, lessons learned from a particular spectral sub-type or a small sample can only offer an incomplete picture of these populations.
+A more comprehensive understanding of the relevant physics (\textit{i.e.}, rapid rotation and ties to stellar evolution, angular momentum transport, mass ejection) requires systematic studies of sufficiently large samples.